kotlin-hands-on/hands-on/README.md

 * Use *we* (not *you*) pronoun when referring to the user following the tutorial, i.e. "We first need to click on..."
 * Use bold to highlight UI elements and menu entries.
 Use | as separators for menu entries, i.e. **File|New|Project...**
 * Use `name` notation to refer to folders and files
+* Use plain language.
+Avoid fancy and elaborate words.
+* Use simple sentences.
+Remove words if they don’t affect the meaning.
+* Use keywords that users can relate to.
+* Put statements in the positive form.
+* Avoid the jargon and slang.
+* Avoid the nested structure.
+* Avoid acronyms (e.g., i.e., a.k.a., etc.).
+* Use Oxford comma (serial comma) - the final comma in a list of things.
+Example: _Running, testing, and packaging._

 #### Code styles